Current Policies

 Health Canada has guidelines for domestic reclaimed water use in toilet and urinal flushing but Alberta does not follow these guidelines as our province does not use reclaimed (grey) water.

-Medicine Hat & District Chamber of CommerceWorkforce Development - Provincial Policy
+Southeast Alberta Chamber of CommerceAdvanced Education - Provincial Policy

 In order to reduce food waste, and to keep beef stock off the black market, producers and licensed abattoirs need the ability to work with the Canadian Food Inspection Agency (CFIA) and veterinarians to assess both compromised and unfit animals for possible transport to slaughter facilities

-Medicine Hat & District Chamber of CommerceTrade & Transportation - Provincial & Federal Policy
+Southeast Alberta Chamber of CommerceTrade & Transportation - Provincial Policy

 Alberta is one of Canada’s most robust provincial economies with the highest GDP per capita and an economy driven by its ability to export products and services.
 As a result, transportation and logistics plays a critical role in our economy, as it supports a variety of industries across the province.
 Yet, with one of the best transportation systems in Canada, we still have only one full-service commercial port of entry between Alberta and the U.S. There is a need for better access and hours at our border to facilitate e

-Current risk management programs are not meeting the changing needs and requirements within agriculture and the lack of education and awareness around risk management strategies is limiting the growth and success of agriculture producers.
+Current risk management programs are not meeting the changing needs and requirements within agriculture.
+Furthermore, the lack of education and awareness around risk management strategies is limiting the growth and success of agriculture producers.

 There is a need for integrated, effective, and efficient mental wellness support in the workplace for Alberta businesses.
-Mental health issues and concerns that were present previous to the COVID-19, and were costing businesses in both financial and human terms, have now been further exposed and accelerated.
+Mental health issues and concerns continue to cost businesses and the economy in both financial and human terms.
+Traditional solutions are not addressing the increasing need, and new and innovative approaches are needed to assist in dealing with the acceleration of mental health issues.

 Global commerce is increasingly reliant upon the ability for goods to reach local, regional and international markets.
 As such, it is imperative to consider the crucial role that transportation networks play in economic development.
 Current infrastructure in and around Southern Alberta requires serious upgrades and advancements to maintain and leverage a competitive edge in advancing business success in Southern Alberta.